 Improving the Quality of Life for Residents and Business in the Greens Bayou Watershed

 Greens Bayou meanders approximately forty-five miles throughout Harris County.
 The watershed covers about 212-square miles and includes four primary streams: Greens Bayou, Halls Bayou, Garners Bayou, and Reinhardt Bayou.
 There are about 308-miles of open streams, including primary streams and tributary channels.
-The estimated population within the Greens Bayou watershed is nearly 400,000.
+The estimated population within the Greens Bayou watershed is over 500,000.

 Greens Bayou Corridor Coalition grew out of a joint task force organized in 2002 under the North Houston Association and North Houston District to address flooding in the aftermath of Tropical Storm Allison.
 The Greens Bayou Task Force worked with Harris County Flood Control and other area stakeholders to develop the Greens Bayou Mid-Reach Plan, a series of basins and about 11-miles of channel improvements planned to reduce flooding in north Houston.
 A member of the original task force, Joe Wozny, proposed that the group form a non-profit and expand its focus to development within the entirety of the Greens Bayou watershed.

 The Coalition was recognized by the IRS as a 501(c)(3) organization in December 2007 to address improvements that will affect the quality of life for the residents living along the bayou through flood mitigation, development of parks and trails, preservation of green space, enhancing water quality, and economic development.
 With strong commitment from a base of volunteers, the groundwork was prepared for identifying priorities throughout the watershed.